CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 ### Task 2: Deploy Azure Bastion

+In this task, you will add an AzureBastionSubnet to the virtual network.
+Then, you will deploy Azure Bastion to securely connect to VMs without using public IP addresses.

-   > **Note**: Azure Bastion allows for connection to the Azure VMs without public endpoints which you deployed in the previous task of this exercise, while providing protection against brute force exploits that target operating system-level credentials.
+   >**Note**: Azure Bastion allows for connection to the Azure VMs without public endpoints which you deployed in the previous task of this exercise, while providing protection against brute force exploits that target operating system-level credentials.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, open the Azure Cloud Shell pane by selecting the Cloud Shell button in the Azure portal.